 My case dragged on and eventually settled out of court with 2 years pay in 2012.
 Out of which I paid legal fees of £77,500.
 My legal fees had escalated to £130,000 on a ‘no win, no fees’ basis, but thankfully I did not end up paying this sum.
 After paying legal costs from my 2 years pay there not much given to me in terms of settlement to live on, given that I faced career, income and pension losses.
 In addition, there has been no independent inquiry into my raised concerns and those involved held accountable.
 Ealing Trust has wasted substantial sums of tax payer’s money by turning a blind eye on possible fraud and on legal costs, which should have been spent on patients.
 In fact some of the persons involved appeared to have received ‘a pat on the back’.
 William Lynn promoted to the Deputy Chief Executive, Akib Rafique made a Clinical Director and Mike McWha received ‘Top mentor ‘ award (page 3) by the Trust.

-About a year ago, ITV’s surveillance team caught on camera Miranda Harvie and Akkib Rafique, new Clinical Director, accepting direct payment for ultrasounds within Ealing Trust, which went to their own accounts.
+In 2013, ITV’s surveillance team caught on camera Miranda Harvie and Akkib Rafique, new Clinical Director, accepting direct payment for ultrasounds within Ealing Trust, which went to their own accounts.
 They were still not fulfilling their contractual hours.
 Following FOI from ITV to Julie Lowe, Chief Executive, asking whether she knew about these activities, Lowe took up post at North Middlesex Hospital within 3 months

 In August 2013, I discovered I had breast cancer with metastasis in my lungs from routine breast screening.
 I have completed chemotherapy and radiotherapy.
 Some of the nodules in my lungs remain – worryingly.
 I am continuing to have treatment every 3 weeks.
 Many senior consultants believe my cancer is due to the stress I have been under due to whistleblowing.
 Thankfully, due to a wonderful dog walker and a friend, Walter Wyeth, I have not had to place Pie in a kennel and be separated.
 The trauma would have been too much too to bear.
 I can cope with dealing with cancer but not being separated from Pie.